 Nutritional information

 Below is a breakdown of the nutritional information for the homemade keto-approved ranch dressing.
-With this homemade ranch dressing having only 1.5 grams of net carbs per serving one won’t have to question is ranch keto and can enjoy!
+This homemade ranch dressing, with just 1.5 grams of net carbs per serving, eliminates any doubt about its keto-friendliness, allowing you to indulge worry-free!

 The recipe makes 12 servings and the nutrition information below is for 1 serving size which is 2 tablespoons.